PaddlePaddle/docs/docs/design/phi/design_en.md

 ##### 2.3.5.2 Kernel dependencies

-The phi kernel has been changed to a functional type, and the original intention is to make it easier to reuse between kernels, but reusing kernels will introduce compilation dependencies between kernels.
+The phi kernel has been changed to a functional format, and the original intention is to make it easier to reuse between kernels, but reusing kernels will introduce compilation dependencies between kernels.
 We compile all kernels as a whole unit, which can avoid maintaining dependencies between individual kernels.
 Therefore, if you need to reuse the Kernel during development, you only need to include the corresponding header file correctly.

 #### 2.3.6 InferMeta(Shape) Abstract Integration

-The original InferShape of fluid Op is the same as OpKernel, has the problem of repeated development: because the InferShape functions of different Ops cannot be reused, even if the InferShape logic of different Ops is the same or similar, they needs to be rewritten again.
+The original `InferShape` of fluid Op is the same as `OpKernel`, has the problem of repeated development: because the `InferShape` functions of different Ops cannot be reused, even if the `InferShape` logic of different Ops is the same or similar, they needs to be rewritten again.
 The refactor of PHI needs to address this issue.

-We also rewrite InferShape into a functional form, which supports different Ops to call the same InferShape function, which improves ease of use and reduces maintenance costs.
+We also rewrite `InferShape` into a functional form, which supports different Ops to call the same `InferShape` function, which improves ease of use and reduces maintenance costs.

 > FAQ:
-> 1. Why call it InferMeta instead of continuing to call it InferShape?
+> 1. Why call it `InferMeta` instead of continuing to call it `InferShape`?
-> Answer: The Meta of InferMeta comes from the meta member in DenseTensor.
-In PHI, an op has two components, InferMeta and Kernel.
-InferMeta covers the functions of InferShape, but it is not limited to InferShape.
-In addition to the inference of dims and lod, InferMeta also infers dtype and layout, which is different from the original.
+> Answer: The `Meta` of `InferMeta` comes from the `meta` member in `DenseTensor`.
+In PHI, an op has two components, `InferMeta` and `Kernel`. `InferMeta` covers the functions of `InferShape`, but it is not limited to `InferShape`.
+In addition to the inference of dims and lod, `InferMeta` also infers dtype and layout, which is different from the original.

 ##### 2.3.6.1 InferMeta related design

-InferMeta is also functional form, a few examples are as follows:
+`InferMeta` is also functional form, a few examples are as follows:

 ```
 void UnchangedInferMeta(const MetaTensor& x, MetaTensor* out) {